MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **guided_access** - Tells us if the user has turned on guided access on their device to help us detect issues related to this setting

 - **invert_colors** - Tells us if the user has turned on the setting to invert colors on their device to help us detect issues related to this setting

+- **message_ordering_mode** - Tells us which setting the user has chosen to order their messages in the reading pane, either newest on top or newest on bottom.

 - **mono_audio** - Tells us if the user has turned on the setting for mono audio on their device to help us detect issues related to this setting